top of page

 It’s about influencing the patterns that interrupt it.

-Hypnosis uses a naturally relaxed state of attention — similar to the absorption you experience in music — to:
+Hypnosis works by using a naturally focused state of attention (similar to the absorption you experience in music) to:

 • reduce the intensity of automatic stress responses